-Crowe U.K. LLP was appointed by the board as the Company's external auditor on 7 December 2021 for the 2022 reporting period and it is their intention to put themselves forward at the AGM to stand as auditors for the next financial period.
+Crowe U.K. LLP was appointed by the members as the Company's external auditor at the Company's AGM on 8 September 2022 for the 2023 reporting period and it is their intention to put themselves forward at the AGM to stand as auditors for the next financial period.
 There are no contractual obligations that restrict the Committee's choice of external auditor.

-In addition, the Group paid £125,500 to Crowe in 2021, for acting as reporting accountants in respect of the Company's admission to trading on AIM in December 2021.
+No other fees were paid to Crowe U.K. LLP in the year the 31 March 2023 (2022: £125,500 for acting as reporting accountants in respect of the Company's admission to trading on AIM in December 2021).